top of page

 Rather than requiring such mandatory service upon the citizens of the country, a better alternative would be to introduce the concept of a professional juror.

-Professional jurors are willing participants who are paid by the courts and trained to assess the facts of a case that improves the overall evaluation of the court proceeding.
-Professional jurors are less likely to be swayed by the degree of articulation or psychological stratagem used by some attorneys, thereby, reducing the overall duration and expense of the litigation process.
+Professional jurors are willing participants who are paid by the courts and trained to assess the facts of a case that improves the evaluation of the court proceeding.
+Professional jurors are also less likely to be swayed by the degree of articulation or psychological stratagem used by some attorneys, thereby, reducing the overall duration and expense of the litigation process.

 More importantly, a trained professional will maintain the consistency of impartiality throughout the proceeding so that a defendant's fate is not determined by the particular fluctuation or randomness of jury composition upon a given trial.